berkitamas/simplelight/README.md

-# Skeleton project for Swagger
+# Simple Light
+Simple application (OTP) for API course at University of Szeged